errplane/errplane-java/README.md

 Timed Execution Reporting
 -------------------------
 Timed execution reporting allows you to report the time taken to complete a section of code.
-As when reporting events to Errplane, the name passed in to the `Errplane.startTimeer(String)` method must be < 250 characters.
+As when reporting events to Errplane, the name passed in to the `Errplane.startTimer(String)` method must be < 250 characters.
 To time execution use the following:

     import com.errplane.api.Errplane;